osmanhadzic/feelwell-app/README.md

     ```
 2. Open the project in Android Studio.
 3. Sync the Gradle files.
-4. Build and run the app on an emulator or physical device.
+4. Build and run the app on an emulator or a physical device.

 ## Contributing

-Contributions are welcome!
-Please follow these steps:
+We welcome contributions!
+To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch: